Quantum Probability assignment limited by relativistic causality

-where $H(1)=1$ is used.
-Another relation is obtained as $|\alpha_1|$ and $|\alpha_2|$ are exchanged with each other in Eq. (\ref{eq:NCO}).
-By adding those two relations and using the probability normalization, $H(|c|^2)$ is proven to be a linear function of $|c|^2$, that is, $H(|c|^2)=|c|^2$.
-Therefore, we have proven that no causal order condition derives Born rule as the only quantum probability assignment in a two-qubit Hilbert space.
+which requires that the functional form of $\mathcal{H}(|c|^2)$ should be linear.
+Considering the probability normalization, $\mathcal{H}(|c|^2)$ is determined as $\mathcal{H}(|c|^2)=|c|^2$, which is the Born rule.
+In consequence, we have proven that no-causal-order condition makes Born rule the only quantum probability assignment, consistent with no-causal-order condition, for qubit states.
 The proof in higher dimensional Hilbert space will be essentially the same because the Hilbert space of the minimal case can always be considered as the subspace of higher dimensional Hilbert space.
-Our derivation of Born rule implies that no post-quantum theory, preserving relativistic causality, can be obtained by generalizing Born rule.
-This proof is general in the sense that we assumed a general probability assignment by assigning an arbitrary non-negative function to an outcome probability of quantum measurement.
+Our derivation of Born rule implies that no post-quantum theory, preserving relativistic causality, can be obtained by generalizing probability assignment from Born rule.
+Since we have derived Born rule from the generalization of the quantum probability assignment to a function of an arbitrary complex coefficient $c$ in Appendix, this proof is general in the sense that we assumed most general probability assignment by an arbitrary non-negative function of an arbitrary complex number to quantum measurement.

-We will show another important result that Bell states can generate all superquantum correlations by using the following modification of Born rule, called the modified Born rule: